Black and Blue (Fats Waller song)

-"(What Did I Do to Be So) Black and Blue" is a 1929 jazz standard and racial protest song, composed by Fats Waller and Harry Brooks, with lyrics by Andy Razaf.
+"(What Did I Do to Be So) Black and Blue" is a 1929 jazz standard protest song, composed by Fats Waller and Harry Brooks, with lyrics by Andy Razaf.
 It was originally published by Mills Music.

 Composition and debut

 "Black and Blue" debuted in the Broadway musical Hot Chocolates (1929), sung by Edith Wilson.
 Razaf biographer Barry Singer recounts that the lyricist was coerced into writing the song (with music by Waller) by the show's financier, New York mobster Dutch Schultz, though Razaf subverted Schultz's directive that it be a comedic number:

 He demanded a comedy song for a lady who says how tough it is to be black...He literally put a gun to Andy's head and told him that if he didn't write it he would never write again.
 The opening-night response to the song was silence -people were stunned.
 Then they went crazy.
 Andy hadn't written the comedy song Schultz wanted, but because it was a hit, Schultz left him alone.